Overview

 Note:

-When the rate limit threshold is not met, requests will not be processed and logged.
+1. If the rate limit threshold is not reached, the request will not be handled or logged.

 Client IP (prioritizing XFF header): Requests originating from the same client IP will be accounted for in a single counter, triggering the rule's disposition action upon exceeding the threshold.
 When the X-Forwarded-For header is present and contains a valid IP list, the first IP in the X-Forwarded-For header will be prioritized for statistics.